Interpretable Deep Learning Methods for Multiview Learning: Background

-Few interpretable deep leaning methods for multiview learning have been proposed in the literature.
-In \cite{MOMA:2022}, a data integration and classification method (MOMA) was proposed for multiview learning that uses the attention mechanism for interpretability.
-Specifically, MOMA builds a module (e.g. gene set) for each view and uses the attention mechanism to identify modules and features relevant to a certain task.
 In \cite{wang2021deep}, a deep learning method was proposed to jointly associate data from multiple views and discriminate subjects that allows for feature ranking.
-The authors considered a homogeneous ensemble approach for feature selection that permitted the ranking of features based on their contributions to the overall dependency among views and the separation of classes within a view.
-Of note, variable selection in MOMA and Deep IDA is data driven, and the algorithm for MOMA is applicable to two views, which is very restrictive.
+The authors considered a homogeneous ensemble approach for feature selection that allowed the ranking of features based on their contributions to the overall dependency among views and the separation of classes within a view.
+It is noteworthy that variable selection in MOMA and Deep IDA is data driven, and the algorithm for MOMA is applicable to two views, which is very restrictive.